Rod Carew: Early life

 Carew is the son of Olga Teoma, and Eric Carew Sr., a painter.
 Carew is a Zonian and was born to a Panamanian mother on a train in the town of Gatún, which, at that time, was in the Panama Canal Zone.
 The train was racially segregated; white passengers were given the better forward cars, while non-whites, like Carew's mother, were forced to ride in the rearward cars.
 Traveling on the train was Dr. Rodney Cline, who delivered the baby.
 In appreciation for this, Mrs. Carew named the boy Rodney Cline Carew.
 Carew later acknowledged in 2020 that he and his father Eric had a very tumultuous relationship, even stating "Baseball was the one thing that kept me from killing my father."
-In his memoir One Tough Out, Carew stated that his father was a violent alcoholic who would often physically abuse him and his mother and that he eventually came close to killing him with a machete he obtained.
+In his memoir One Tough Out, Carew stated that his father was a violent alcoholic who would often physically abuse him and his mother, and that Carew eventually came close to killing him with a machete.